IGD is a training and research charity.

 Seven & i has recorded a 8.2% increase in total Group sales to JPY5,950bn, with operating profit rising 2.6% to JPY199,610bn year-on-year for the six months ending 31 August.

 Domestic convenience store operations recorded a 2.9% increase in revenue to JPY486,243m year-on-year (yoy).
 7-Eleven Japan's key growth measure, existing store sales, increased 1.4% in the first half.
-In response to increase in demand for take-home meals, it continued to focus expanding sales space for frozen foods and launched, for example, Seven Premium snack series dedicated to easy meals.
+In response to increasing shopper demand for take-home meals, it continued to focus its attention on expanding sales space for frozen foods and launched, for example, Seven Premium snack series dedicated to easy meals.
 The retailer added 336 stores to its convenience network in Japan to reach 20,596 outlets.

 Consolidated revenue for Seven & i's superstore operations was flat.
 The retailer ended the first half with 164 Ito-Yokado stores in Japan, the same number as the first quarter.
 However, it forecasts to operate six fewer stores by the end of FY2019, continuing to reform this part of the business.